5 Great Website Structure Tips for SEO

 Internal links also add value to your SERPs.
 You can use widgets, anchor text and navigation menus to have several internal links on every page.
 However, you want to minimize how many duplicate links you have on the same page.

-Your websites crawlability is one of the most important structural factors that affect your SEO rankings.
+Your website’s crawlability is one of the most important structural factors that affect your SEO rankings.
 The crawlability is the ability of a search engine to go through your website and its content to see what is featured.
 This includes navigating from different pages, including those in different categories in your hierarchy.
 This informs the search algorithms more about the relationships among the different pages.
 It is essential that there are no dead ends.

 What cause dead ends on your website?
 A lack of internal links.
 There need to be ways to navigate from page to page in your website so that there is always a way to move throughout your site.
 A great way to include internal links is to link to related blog posts on your page, as discussed above.
+Using this internal linking system is an important part of any website structure for SEO.

 Your website structure includes your URL, and this also plays a role in the potential ranking on search engines.
 You want to make sure that you do not have any URLs that do not work on your page.
 Additionally, you do not want to make it too long, or too short.
 Quicksprout looked at 1,000 keywords to see the top 100 results.
 Within these results, there was a range of 32 to 48 characters, with 37 characters the average for the top 10 results.

 Additionally, you do not want to have special characters in your URL.
-This makes it harder for the search engines to go through your website.
+This makes it harder for search engines to go through your website.
 It is best to use dashes to separate words.
 Google has stated that it prefers dashes to underscores since its search engine will combine the words if they are separated by an underscore.
 One thing you do not need to worry about is including a keyword within your URL if it does not naturally fit.
 Recent studies have found that the emphasis on other search factors makes it not as important.

 There is a strong relationship between the website that users, and search engines, see and the underlying structure.
 Therefore, any discussion about SEO and your content marketing plan with your content marketing agency or your team needs to include the website structure.
+Use these tips to create the best website structure for SEO and improve the look, feel and performance of your site.